resslerruntime/terraform/website/docs/language/functions/nonsensitive.html.md

 your module and not a bug in Terraform itself.
 **Use this function sparingly and only with due care.**

-`nonsensitive` will return an error if you pass a value that isn't marked as sensitive, because such a call would be redundant and potentially confusing or misleading to a future maintainer of your module.
-Use `nonsensitive` only after careful consideration and with definite intent.

 Consider including a comment adjacent to your call to explain to future maintainers what makes the usage safe and thus what invariants they must take care to preserve under future modifications.